gani-radiant/Health-Record-Summarization/README.md

   <p>This will start a local server, and a web page will open in your default browser.</p>

-  <li>Use the web page interface to upload a PDF file and ask questions about its content.</li>
+  <li>Use the web page interface to upload a PDF Health Record file and ask query about Patient.</li>
 </ol>

 <p><strong>Note:</strong> Ensure you have an active internet connection as the application uses Hugging Face's API for language model inference.</p>